maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 | CasEqual                                          | Are the parse trees of the two expressions equal?
 | [EqualComAss](Answer_tests.md#EqualComAss)        | Are they equal up to commutativity and associativity of addition and multiplication, together with their inverses minus and division?
 | [AlgEquiv](Answer_tests.md#AlgEquiv)              | Are they _algebraically equivalent_?
+| AlgEquivNouns                                     | Are they _algebraically equivalent_, preserving noun forms of operators, e.g. `diff`?
 | SubstEquiv                                        | Can we find a substitution of the variables of \(ex_2\) into \(ex_1\) which renders \(ex_1\) algebraically equivalent to \(ex_2\)?
 | SameType                                          | Are the two expressions of the same [types_of_object](../CAS/Maxima.md#Types_of_object)?
 Note that this test works recursively over the entire expression.
 | SysEquiv                                          | Do two systems of polynomial equations have the same solutions?